kennethnguyenhtx-hub/Enterprise-Cloud-Outage-Analysis/README.md

 1. **Multi-Cloud Reality Understated:** Russell 3000 companies likely employ multi-cloud or hybrid architectures with failover capabilities.
 This analysis models a worst-case scenario where primary cloud dependencies experience complete service interruption without redundancy.

 2. **Revenue Timing Not Modeled:** Hourly revenue calculations assume uniform revenue distribution across all hours.
 In reality, a retail company's 1 AM outage impacts revenue differently than a 1 PM outage.
-Time-of-day and seasonality adjustments were not applied.

 3. **Provider Disclosure Gaps:** Companies in the "General Cloud" category (1,626) acknowledge cloud dependency but don't specify providers.
-This may reflect security-conscious disclosure practices (common in financial services) or multi-cloud strategies without a dominant provider.
+This may reflect security practices (common in financial services) or multi-cloud strategies without a dominant provider.

 4. **Competitor vs. Dependency Disambiguation:** While the context-scoring algorithm handles most edge cases, some misclassifications may occur when companies discuss cloud providers in mixed contexts.

 5. **2024 Revenue Baseline:** All revenue-at-risk calculations use 2024 annual revenue, which represents the most complete and recent fiscal year data available at time of analysis.

-6. **Sector Revenue Distribution:** Different sectors have varying revenue models.
-A subscription SaaS company may experience immediate revenue impact during an outage, while a manufacturing company with cloud-dependent logistics may see delayed effects.

 ---